John Motley Morehead: Death

 Morehead died at Rockbridge Springs, Virginia in 1866.
 He is buried in the Old First Presbyterian Church Cemetery located at the Greensboro Historical Museum in Greensboro.

 Legacy

 His grandson, John Motley Morehead III (United States Ambassador to Sweden 1930–33), bequeathed to the University of North Carolina $130 million, commissioned the university's planetarium, and funded the John Motley Morehead Foundation.
 His granddaughter Lily Morehead Mebane was decorated by the governments of France and Serbia for her relief work after World War I; she later served two terms in the North Carolina state legislature.
+His great grandson Gordon Johnston was a recipient of the Medal of Honor.
 Governor Morehead School, a state school for the blind, is named after him.

 He is the namesake of Morehead City, a major city in Eastern North Carolina.